waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Primary Goal:** Stop Team Rocket.
 - **Secondary Goal:** Investigate Radio Tower (Team Rocket takeover).
 - **Navigation:** Explore Goldenrod Game Corner.
 - **Status:** In Goldenrod City (North).
-Talking to Rocket Grunt at (29, 7).
+Rocket Grunt at (29, 7) was rude/useless.
+Checking Rocket Grunt at (31, 10).
 - **Plan:**
-    1. Listen to Rocket Grunt at (29, 7).
-    2. If no uniform, check Rocket Grunt at (31, 10).
+    1. Talk to Rocket Grunt at (31, 10).
-    3. If neither has it, check the Radio Tower entrance area (Northwest).
+    2. If no uniform, check the Radio Tower entrance area (Northwest).
-    4. Re-evaluate if the Uniform is in the Underground (maybe I missed someone).
+    3. Re-evaluate if the Uniform is in the Underground (maybe I missed someone).

 **Notes:**
 - Radio Tower entrance was elusive.